Review: Lush Golden Egg Bath Bomb Melt

 Golden Egg contains many butters and oils.
 It’s therefore known for its enormously moisturizing properties.
 Cocoa butter, Brazilian orange oil, bergamot oil, olive oil, almond oil and gardenia extract — looks good.
 The glitters are made of synthetic fluorophlogopite, a biodegradable type of glitter.
 It’s really like a glitter-chicken layed this egg.
 However, this is only the outer layer, once it’s melted off, you have a yellow bath melt left.

 The scent is delicious — honey and orange notes.
 There is no actual honey in it, so it’s vegan!
+It shares its scent with Honey I Washed The Kids — one of the most delicious scent families by Lush.
 The scent is warm, but you can also smell the fruity orange in it.
-I think it smells a bit like Scrubee or Honey I Washed The Kids.
+I also think Golden Egg smells more creamy and buttery than other Honey I Washed The Kids products, making it even more delicious.
+I keep sniffing this egg.
 Just don’t hold it too close to your nose while sniffing, otherwise it looks like you’ve been snorting glitter.
 Prettyyy awkward when you’re walking the dog after half an hour, with glitters under your nose.

 What I think?